 One may assume that field service management software is designed only to manage your business processes.
 Nothing could be further from the truth.
 You must remember that strengthening relationships with customers is a key factor that improves your business performance.
 Do not leave customers in the dark.
 When implementing your field service management solution, create a dedicated space where your customers can receive guidance about your actions and feel that they are important to you.
 For example, a customer portal is an essential element of your mutual interactions.
 Customers may easily monitor their orders, cancel or reschedule meetings, give feedback, download invoices and much more.
 All this is possible without involving additional resources dedicated to customer support.

-4. Losing the art of listening
+4. The art of listening

 User experience – does this phrase ring a bell?
 This concept is as broad as your imagination.
 Each part of the process should bring satisfaction to you and your customers.
 With this in mind, it’s important to ensure that your field service management strategy is analyzed thoroughly before implementation.
-This will allow you to get rid of unnecessary steps in the process, redesign strategies, redefine your goals and make everything easier for your customers and to your employees (yes, their comfort matters too).
+This will allow you to get rid of unnecessary steps in the process, redesign strategies, redefine your goals and make everything work smoothly for your customers and your employees (yes, their comfort matters too).